Research Off Campus

 What if I have problems accessing materials?
 Is there someone I can contact?

 Whenever you have problems using resources from the Library’s web site (logging in, accessing a database, etc.), email the library staff using the ASK US email.
-We will verify that your account is correctly entered in the Library’s records and that your account number is correct.
+We will verify that your account is correctly entered in the Library’s system.
 We may have to contact your college to verify this information.